 What is the time commitment for an interpreter?

 Our interpreters come into the office on an “as-needed” basis.
 Interpreters are expected to be available for at least four hours a week and be able to commit to interpreting with us for a minimum of three months.
-Interpreters also often help to translate claimants’ documents into English.
+Interpreters also often help to translate clients’ documents into English.